this software / app work for US Coast Guard (USCG) GMDSS Exams?

 sure does.
 Having a GROL is an easy and useful add-on for any

 aviation mechanic.
-With a bit of study, you could be ready for
+With a bit of study, in our experience and in the experience of many of our users, you could be ready for

-the GROL in under a day's sitting with this software.
+the GROL in under a day's sitting with Five by Five.

 Everything's included in the download.

-What's the difference between the software and the audio preparation?
+What's the difference between the Five by Five software / apps and the audio preparation?

 can print out the charts and figures.
 You can print out the questions.